ghc-proposals/ghc-proposals/proposals/0000-constraint-based-arrow-notation.md

 This proposal eliminates the use of a nested tuple for the argument stack completely.
 Instead, a stack of *n* arguments is represented directly be a tuple of size *n* (or *n*+1 when combined with an environment).
 Theoretically, this could cause trouble, as GHC does not support tuples of arbitrary size.

 I don’t think this is actually a problem—61 arguments really ought to be enough for anyone!
 The only situation where the tuple limit could possibly be relevant is the environment, but the existing technique of nesting tuples works fine there, since the representation of the environment is opaque.
-It’s probably a good idea to make `ArrowStack` and `ArrowEnv` report meaningful error messages if that limit is ever somehow exceeded, but otherwise, I don’t expect this to be an issue.
+It’s probably a good idea to make `ArrowStackTup` and `ArrowEnvTup` report meaningful error messages if that limit is ever somehow exceeded, but otherwise, I don’t expect this to be an issue.

 ## Examples